 Take Candid & Natural Photography

-Take pictures of people going about their normal daily life, when they are at home, their workplace, or strolling the streets.
+Please take pictures of people going about their everyday daily life, when they are at home, their workplace, or strolling the streets.

 Most often than not, my travel shots of people over the years have been of just one subject alone in the photograph.
 This has become a natural style that I’ve become aware of recently.

 Having a 2nd or 3rd subject in your image changes the whole atmosphere of the photograph.
 The photo moves away from being about one person and his environment to a relational-style photograph.

 The viewer now tries to imagine the relationship between the subjects, which enhances their interest and boosts the mystery of your image.

 Vary Your Photos

 Photos of people donning their national costumes will naturally draw the interest of traveling photographers.
 Even though these photos are beautiful examples of the culture, I don’t think they indicate the contemporary culture of that country or region.